scrim-network/Ruckertetal_SLR2016/README.md

 ## Instructions
 * Download the RFILES folder.
-* Open the `.R` files in R or Rstudio and edit the paths to the files according to your directory.
+* Open the `.R` files in R or Rstudio and edit the paths to the files according to your directory structure.

 The RFILES directory contains all the scripts and data necessary to run the analysis along with a README file. _(Note that the user may have to edit the scripts according to their folder directory so that the scripts will locate the files/scripts needed to run.
 Additionally, the following empty folders need to be created before running the analysis: 'Workspace', 'Figures', 'SuppFigures', and 'ToyFigures'.
 The 'Workspace' must exist in each 'calibrate' folder.
 Output will be saved to these folders.)_